 Students, up to 10, are accommodated in individual bedrooms at the Recanati-Kaplan Centre, Tubney House.
 With 2 shared shower rooms and toilets, 2 additional shared toilets and a communal kitchen.
 Bedding, towels and kitchen equipment are provided.

 A grant by the founder of the Panthera Foundation (Dr Thomas Kaplan) provides for the sponsorship of candidates from the developing world.
 Depending on the amount of own or third party funding secured by candidates, applications can be made for any or all of the following costs:

 - Course fees

 - International travel, to and from the UK

 - Living expenses for the duration of the course

 Please visit the WildCRU website for further details regarding the financial support available through the Recanati-Kaplan WilldCRU Scholarships.

 The deadline for applications is in mid-June each year.
 Conservationists working in developing nations are particularly welcome to apply.
-More on the applications process.
+Please see the WildCRU website for more on the applications process.